Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Key Weaknesses:

 Ideal Patient Profile: Patients who have plateaued on semaglutide therapy, individuals seeking maximum weight loss efficacy, or those with type 2 diabetes requiring superior glycemic control.
-Tirzepatide particularly benefits patients with metabolic syndrome who need comprehensive metabolic improvement beyond weight loss alone.
+Tirzepatide particularly benefits patients with metabolic syndrome who need thorough metabolic improvement beyond weight loss alone.

 Compounded tirzepatide typically costs $400-500 monthly, reflecting its newer status and more complex manufacturing requirements.
 The medication shows particular promise for patients who experienced good but incomplete results with semaglutide, offering a clear upgrade path within the same treatment class.